docker/docs/docker-for-windows/troubleshoot.md

 See also, the user reported issue [Unable to run Docker for Windows on Windows 10 Enterprise](https://github.com/docker/for-win/issues/74)

-### Networking and Wifi problems upon Docker for Windows install
+### Networking and WiFi problems upon Docker for Windows install

 Some users have encountered networking issues during install and startup of Docker for Windows.
 For example, upon install or auto-reboot, network adapters